 During pregnancy, more fat is stored in your body, you take in more calories, and you may get less exercise.
 All of these things can make your blood sugar (glucose) levels higher than normal and possibly lead to gestational diabetes.

 As the placenta grows, it makes more of the hormones.
 The risk for insulin resistance becomes greater.
 Normally your pancreas is able to make more insulin to overcome insulin resistance.
 But if it can't make enough to overcome the effects of the placenta’s hormones, you can develop gestational diabetes.

-Any woman can develop gestational diabetes during pregnancy.
+Any person can develop gestational diabetes during pregnancy.
 But you may be more likely to get it if you:

 Are overweight or obese

 Are African American, American Indian, Asian American, Hispanic or Latino, or Pacific Islander